Lulu Hunt Peters: Career

-In 1918, she published the diet book Diet & Health: With Key to the Calories, named after and based on her column and with illustrations by her nephew, Dawson Hunt Perkins (1907-1976), son of Henry Addison Perkins, Jr. and Anna Lydia Hunt).
+In 1918, she published the diet book Diet & Health: With Key to the Calories, named after and based on her column and with illustrations by her nephew, Dawson Hunt Perkins (1907-1976), son of Henry Addison Perkins, Jr. and Anna Lydia Hunt.
 It presented the concept of calorie reduction as the best form of weight loss/watching weight to American women, who were wanting to conform to the new-found body image "thin is in".
-Along with presenting a solution for American women, Peters suggested that weight control was an active form of patriotism in the context of World War I. She suggested that dieting meant having complete self-control and recommended that women organize Watch Your Weight Anti-Kaiser Classes to obtain it.
+Along with presenting a solution for American women, Peters suggested that weight control was a way to support the troops from the homefront in the context of World War I food shortages.
+She suggested that dieting meant having complete self-control and recommended that women organize Watch Your Weight Anti-Kaiser Classes to obtain it.
 Peters followed her own advice/health regimens and credited them, along with her regular attendance at women's suffragist rallies, for her health and self-sufficiency.

 Shortly after her book was published, Peters traveled to Bosnia, where she served with the Red Cross.
 When she returned to the United States, she was pleasantly surprised to learn that she was a best-selling author.
 She published a later edition describing her life after the book.
 Beginning in 1922, Peters became a radio lecturer, giving a series of talks about diet and health over station WJZ, then in Newark NJ.
 She continued to give radio health talks for the next several years.
-In addition, she also was a popular public speaker, giving motivational talks all over the United States, including at facilities that specialized in weight loss.
-And she made informational pamphlets available to the readers of her syndicated columns; those who sent for these pamphlets received Peters's strategies for how to successfully lose weight.
+In addition, she was a popular public speaker, giving motivational talks all over the United States, including at facilities that specialized in weight loss.
+She also made informational pamphlets available to the readers of her syndicated columns; those who sent for these pamphlets received Peters's strategies for how to successfully lose weight.

-In 1930, while on a trip by steamship to a medical conference in London, she became ill with neuralgia, and her condition worsened during the trip.
-She died of pneumonia in late June, 1930.
+In 1930, while on a trip by steamship to a medical conference in London, she became ill with neuralgia.
+She later died of pneumonia in late June 1930.
 She was survived by her former husband Louis H. Peters.
 Her book remains in circulation and is still quoted today.